jhpyle/docassemble/demo.md

   x.income.gathering = False
   x.asset.gathered = True
   x.income.gathered = True
+comment: |
+  This code gathers information about a person's income and assets if necessary.
 ---
 question: |
   Why do you think you deserve to win this case?